hneemann/Digital/README.md

 - [Logisim-iitd](https://code.google.com/archive/p/logisim-iitd/) from the Indian Institute of Technology Delhi
 - [Logisim](http://www.cs.cornell.edu/courses/cs3410/2015sp/) from the CS3410 course of the Cornell University

-But as far as I know, however, these projects do not try to solve the architectural difficulties.
+But as far as I know, these projects do not work on solving the architectural difficulties.
-It's more about adding some features and fixing bugs.
+It's more about adding features and fixing bugs.
 In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export was added.

 So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
 In the meantime a development level has been reached which is at least comparable to Logisim.
-In some areas (performance, testing of circuits, analysis, hardware support) Logisim is clearly exceeded.
+In some areas (performance, testing of circuits, analysis, hardware support) Logisim was exceeded.

 ## Features ##